-- Do NOT refer the employee to the Office of Diversity & Affirmative Action/ADA & Title IX Programs. - Site administrator may call the Office of Diversity & Affirmative Action/ADA & Title IX Programs for assistance and guidance. - Can you provide for effective social distancing at your work site? - o If yes, no additional accommodations are necessary, but may be provided. - o If no, provide PPE (mask, gloves, face shield, air purifiers, sanitizing products). - If accommodations are not accepted by the employee, then provide the following leave options in this order: - Apply for and be granted FML Intermittent or continuous. - Utilize applicable available leave per negotiated guidelines and District regulation. - o Be granted short-term necessity leave per District Regulation 4355. - Apply for an LOA. - o Work.
+- Do NOT refer the employee to the Office of Diversity & Affirmative Action/ADA & Title IX Programs. - Site administrator may call the Office of Diversity & Affirmative Action/ADA & Title IX Programs for assistance and guidance. - The employee may submit a Remote Work Request Form. - If remote positions are not available, can you provide for effective social distancing at your work site? - o If yes, no additional accommodations are necessary, but may be provided. - o If no, provide PPE (mask, gloves, face shield, air purifiers, sanitizing products). - If accommodations are not accepted by the employee, then provide the following leave options in this order: - Apply for and be granted FML Intermittent or continuous. - Utilize applicable available leave per negotiated guidelines and District regulation. - o Be granted short-term necessity leave per District Regulation 4355. - o Apply for an LOA. - o Work.